envisim/core/packages/envisim-geojson/README.md

 ## Usage

-Example of creating a GeoJSON Point feature:
+Example of creating a GeoJSON Line feature:

 ```typescript
 import { Feature, LineString } from "@envisim/geojson";